gauravyug/SystemDesign/staff-db-engineer-reference-solutions.md

 2a.
 Data-Driven Capacity Planning (worked example)

-This is the step most candidates skip — going straight from "250K TPS" to "shard the database" without ever separating attempted load from actual write load.
-Worked through:

-Attempted vs. successful writes are wildly different numbers.
-250K TPS is the attempt rate (everyone mashing "buy").
-If the 500 hot items hold ~1,000 units each (500K total units), and the sale drains in ~10 min, the actual successful write rate is only 500,000 ÷ 600s ≈ 833 writes/sec.
-The other 249,167 requests/sec are rejections.
-This reframes the entire problem: the DB doesn't need to sustain 250K writes/sec — it needs Redis (or equivalent) to reject 99.7% of traffic in microseconds so only ~833/sec of real writes ever reach Postgres.
+Example assumptions

+Registered users: 50M
+Concurrent users during sale: 5M
+Peak checkout (write-attempt) requests: 500K/sec
+Inventory: 100K sneaker pairs (across the hot SKUs on sale) Successful orders: 100K (sells out completely — every unit moves) Reads greatly exceed writes

+Derived calculations

+Success rate: only 100,000 units exist, so no matter how the 500K req/sec peak is sustained, at most 100,000 checkout attempts can ever succeed.
+If the peak window lasts even 10 seconds, that's 5,000,000 attempts competing for 100,000 units — a 2% success rate.
+This is the number that should drive the architecture: the system is overwhelmingly in the business of rejecting requests correctly and fast, not writing them.
+Actual DB write rate: if the full 100K inventory drains over, say, a 2-minute window as demand tapers, actual successful writes ≈ 100,000 ÷ 120s ≈ 833 writes/sec — three orders of magnitude below the 500K/sec attempt rate.
+Postgres needs to comfortably sustain ~833 writes/sec, not 500K.
+Read volume from concurrency: 5M concurrent users, each polling stock/product state roughly every 2 seconds → 5,000,000 ÷ 2 ≈ 2.5M reads/sec just from passive polling, on top of the 500K/sec active checkout attempts.
+This is the "reads greatly exceed writes" assumption made concrete: reads (2.5M/sec) outnumber actual writes (833/sec) by roughly 3,000:1.
+That ratio is the single strongest argument for a heavy caching/CDN layer in front of Postgres for all read traffic, with the database reserved almost entirely for the low-volume write path.
-Concurrency via Little's Law: with a 50ms average reject-path latency at 250K req/sec attempted, concurrent in-flight requests ≈ 250,000 × 0.05 = 12,500 concurrent connections at any instant.
-This is why the edge/app tier must be async/non-blocking (e.g. event-loop based, not thread-per-request) — 12,500 blocked threads would exhaust most app server pools.
+Concurrency via Little's Law (checkout path): at 500K attempted req/sec with a ~30ms average reject-path latency, concurrent in-flight requests ≈ 500,000 × 0.03 = 15,000 concurrent connections at any instant on the checkout path alone — this sizes the async/event-loop capacity needed at the edge/app tier (thread-per-request would collapse here).
-Storage sizing: 10M SKUs at ~200 bytes/row ≈ 2GB for the item catalog — trivial. ~500K orders/sale at ~500 bytes/row ≈ 250MB per sale event — also trivial.
-The DB storage footprint is a non-issue here; the bottleneck is entirely request-handling throughput, not data volume.
+Storage sizing: 50M user records at ~1KB/row ≈ 50GB (the largest table by far, but a platform-wide number, not sale-specific).
+100K SKU rows: trivial (~20MB).
+100K order rows at ~500 bytes: ~50MB.
+The sale itself contributes almost nothing to storage growth — user data dominates, and it grows independent of any single flash sale.
-Redis memory: 500 hot-item counters (negligible) plus per-user rate-limit keys for up to a few million concurrent users at ~200 bytes each ≈ under 1GB.
-Cheap to run even at peak.
+Redis memory: 5M concurrent-user rate-limit/session keys at ~200 bytes each ≈ ~1GB.
+Trivial to provision, but worth stating explicitly rather than hand-waving "we'll use Redis."
-Key insight to listen for: a strong candidate explicitly says "most of my capacity planning effort goes into the reject-fast path, not the database write path, because the real write volume is orders of magnitude smaller than the request volume."
-A candidate who sizes Postgres for 250K writes/sec is solving the wrong problem.
+Key insight to listen for: a strong candidate should explicitly derive the 2% success rate and the 3,000:1 read:write ratio from the given assumptions, and state that these two numbers — not the headline 500K/sec figure — are what actually drive the architecture: reject-fast at the edge, heavy read caching, and a database sized for ~1K writes/sec rather than 500K..

 ## 3. Core Entities
 | Entity | Key fields |